32-year-old man presented to ED with an asthma attack. on 3L O2, his arterial blood gases showed the following:

 Answers:

-Next, we need to calculate the anion gap and the compensation.
+Next we need to calculate the compensation and the the anion gap.